muimui3/ocpkvm/README.md

 ## Run the playbook

-Run the playbook to setup your helper node (using `-e staticips=true` to flag to ansible that you won't be installing dhcp/tftp)
+Run the playbook to setup your helper node.
+You should still be in /opt/ocpkvm.

 ```
 ansible-playbook -e @vars.yaml  play.yaml